earthlymeg/ethereum-explorer/README.md

 ## Description

-This is an application that explores the Etherum blockchain.
+This is a decentralizaed application that explores the Etherum blockchain.

 ### Built with